 How Evocon monitors different production process types?

-Evocon is a very versatile OEE tracking software and you can apply it to monitor all the different production process types.
+Evocon is a very versatile OEE software and you can apply it to monitor all the different production process types.

 What is a production signal?